Yasu3D/saturn.yasu3d.art/documentation/saturn-data/guides/writing_charts.md

 - `MergeIntoMainLayer`, which will merge all Notes and Events from the affected Layer into the main Layer in the written data.
 - `MergeIntoMainLayerWithoutEvents`, which will merge all Notes without any Events from the affected Layer into the main Layer in the written data.

+> [!NOTE]
-> ⚠️ Only format versions older than SATv2 require this option.
+> Only format versions older than SATv2 require this option.

 ### ConvertExtendedBonusTypes
 `ConvertExtendedBonusTypes` will convert any Notes with unsupported BonusTypes to a supported BonusType, according to the chosen option.